cubee-cb/vr-p8/README.md

     6 v
     7 v
 ```
-Tris are drawn in fans: after drawing one tri, its last two verts are reused for the next tri
+Tris are drawn in fans: after drawing one tri, its last two verts are reused for the next tri.
 If a vert has everything zeroed, stop here and start a new fan

 UVs have a precision of 0-31 (half-tile steps)
 - they cannot reach the right/lower-most edge
-    - may add another bit to solve that and so UVs can wrap
+- may add another bit to solve that and so UVs can wrap, if we don't need those bits for other stuff in the future.

-(old) javascript+webxr
+##(old) javascript+webxr
 - experiment here: [bad saber](https://cubee.games/?rel=the_random_box&sub=bad_saber)
 - needs a way to capture the canvas and display it in the hmd.
     - it should just be a texture on the page somewhere, right? then we can put a plane covering the screen and call it a day or something.

-references:
+##references:
 - borrowed pico-8 interface from [Pinput](https://github.com/VyrCossont/Pinput)